imjoy-team/imjoy-cloud-annotation/docs/task-manager.md

     ![task-dashboard-login](assets/task-dashboard-login.jpg ':size=200')
 3. **Dashboard**.
 After the login, the dashboard will be shown.

-   - `Info`: shows connection token for currently selected task, which is needed to upload data.
+   - `+ New Task`: create a new task.
+   - Dropdown menu: lists all available tasks on the task server.
+   - ` ...
+More`:
        - `Reload tasks`: will update the task list and their status.
-   - `New Task`: create a new task.
-   - Dropdown menu: lists all available tasks on the task server.
+       - `Connection Token`: display token for currently selected task, which is needed to upload data.
+       - `Logout`: logout with current user.

     ![task-dashboard](assets/task-dashboard.jpg ':size=200')